These days, sadly, even a humble old blog needs to touch on the following:

 An affiliate link works in the same way as commission – if you end up buying something through a link on my site then Inside the Travel Lab gets a slice of that money.
 One example would be buying a book on Amazon by clicking through a picture on my site.
-I’ll add an asterisk (*) anywhere where it’s not already obvious that this is an affiliate link.

 Do most sites do this?

 Many sites use affiliate links and paid reviews.
 Not all that many are upfront about it.